Zapper-fi/protocol/docs/api-intro/pricing.md

 ### Query Prices

-All portfolio related queries such as balaces, totals, or claimables have a fixed cost of 4 credits.
+All portfolio related queries such as token, NFT, or app balaces, as well as totals such as claimables have a fixed cost of 4 credits.
 All other queries cost 2 credits.

-Please reference the table below to idenitfy how much a certain query will cost:

 | Queries | Credit Price |
 | ----------- | ----------- |